PhysicsWallah Aims to Grow Revenue by Over 30% This Fiscal, Leverage AI to Cut Costs – Outlook Business

-The company said AI now resolves 90% of student doubts and online growth remains strong.

-Edtech firm PhysicsWallah expects to grow revenue by over 30% this fiscal and leverage artificial intelligence to reduce operational expenses, a senior company official said.
+Edtech firm PhysicsWallah expects to grow revenue by over 30 per cent this fiscal and leverage artificial intelligence to reduce operational expenses, a senior company official said.

-The company recently reported narrowing of consolidated loss to ₹69.14 crore in the fourth quarter ended March 31, 2026 due to increase in enrolments and average revenue per person from a loss of ₹289.27 crore in the same period a year ago.
+The company recently reported narrowing of consolidated loss to Rs 69.14 crore in the fourth quarter ended March 31, 2026 due to increase in enrolments and average revenue per person from a loss of Rs 289.27 crore in the same period a year ago.

-"We will continue to grow upwards of 30% in terms of our revenue.
+"We will continue to grow upwards of 30 per cent in terms of our revenue.
 The current focus of the management is to generate revenue through AI because education is a direct impact area and all the repeat tasks AI performance has been significantly improved and cost is also significantly reduced," PhysicsWallah Co-Founder Prateek Maheshwari told PTI.

-Revenue from operations of PhysicsWallah (PW) increased by about 51% to ₹918.8 crore during the quarter from ₹609.6 crore in the March 2025 quarter.
+Revenue from operations of PhysicsWallah (PW) increased by about 51 per cent to Rs 918.8 crore during the quarter from Rs 609.6 crore in March 2025 quarter.

-"We saw 20% improvement in enrolment and 11% improvement in average revenue per person which led to a blended improvement in revenue of 35%," Maheshwari said.
+"We saw 20 per cent improvement in enrolment and 11 per cent improvement in average revenue per person which led to a blended improvement in revenue of 35 per cent," Maheshwari said.

 He said that the company recorded a significant difference in terms of profit after tax (PAT).

-"The PAT for last year was more than ₹200 crore negative and this year it is just around minus ₹24 crore.
+"The PAT for last year was more than Rs 200 crore negative and this year it is just around minus Rs 24 crore.
 So overall it's quite satisfactory for us," Maheshwari said.

 He said that the company has not done much work in leveraging AI to reduce employee cost but it will be a focus area during the current financial year.

 "Already we have used AI in terms of doubt-solving.
-90% of the doubts have been solved by AI and more than 2 million subjective answer sheets have been evaluated by AI with more than 90% accuracy," Maheshwari said.
+90 per cent of the doubts have been solved by AI and more than 2 million subjective answer sheets have been evaluated by AI with more than 90 per cent accuracy," Maheshwari said.

 "There is a slight increase in headcount because we have opened 70 more centers in our offline mode of delivery.
 We had to hire teachers, staff, classroom in-charge and center managers to run that business," Maheshwari said.

-"Our offline revenue grew by 31% this year and online revenue grew by 39%.
+"Our offline revenue grew by 31 per cent this year and online revenue grew by 39 per cent.
 The online will have a faster growth rate in future also and offline will have a slightly slower growth rate," Maheshwari said.

 The company closed FY26 with a student base of 14.2 crore.